 f) At least two credits of CHM 6936 (Chemistry Colloquium) is required.
 Each student must present a seminar on their proposed research at the colloquium and to the dissertation committee for a letter grade by the end of their third semester of graduate study (see 3.1.6).

-g) Each student must present a seminar on their original research proposal at the Chemistry Colloquium (CHM 6936) and to the dissertation committee for a letter grade by the end of their fourth semester of graduate study (see 3.1.10).

-h) At least eight credit hours of CHM 7910 (Dissertation Research) involving independent dissertation research under the direction of a faculty member in the Department.
+g) At least eight credit hours of CHM 7910 (Dissertation Research) involving independent dissertation research under the direction of a faculty member in the Department.

-i) At least 15 credits of CHM 7980 (Ph.D.
+h) At least 15 credits of CHM 7980 (Ph.D.
 Dissertation) is to be taken after the student has advanced to candidacy.

-j) A maximum of 36 credits may be transferred from another graduate program with the approval of the Graduate Committee.
+i) A maximum of 36 credits may be transferred from another graduate program with the approval of the Graduate Committee.
 However, only six credit hours can be counted towards the formal post-baccalaureate coursework.
 Students must elect an appropriate course load in accordance with their research topic, and in agreement with their Graduate Committee and the Departmental Graduate Advisor.

 5.1.2 Satisfactory completion of cumulative exams.
 The students will begin taking the cumulative examinations after completing the proficiency requirements but no later than the beginning of the student’s second semester.
 Seven exams, each lasting three hours, will be given each year.
 The student must pass four out of 10 consecutively offered exams for admission to candidacy.
 Cumulative exams in the area of Environmental Chemistry will be added to existing specialties.

 5.1.3 Satisfactory completion of an oral (candidacy) examination (see 3.1.11).
 The examination must be completed before the end of the fifth semester (excluding summers).
 The examination will be conducted by the Dissertation Committee, be based on the student’s dissertation research, and include questions from the student’s major field and cognate fields.
-After fulfilling this requirement, passing the cumulative examinations and the original proposal defense, and completing all required course work, the student advances to candidacy.
+After fulfilling this requirement, passing the cumulative examinations andand completing all required course work, the student advances to candidacy.

 5.1.4 Satisfactory public presentation and defense of a research dissertation, evaluated by the Dissertation Committee.
 The student’s Dissertation Committee will consist of the research advisor (an FIU graduate faculty member who holds dissertation advisor status), a member from outside the Department or School but within FIU, a randomly selected member appointed by the Graduate Program Director from the Department’s graduate faculty, and at least two additional committee members with expertise in the student’s research area.
 At least three members of the Dissertation Committee, including the major research advisor, must be graduate faculty members from the Department of Chemistry and Biochemistry, and at least two of these three members must be tenured.
 The Committee may include additional members, but they will be non-voting.